jhucsf/fall2022/assign/assign04.md

-For \#2, think about how the computation unfolds, and in particular, what parts of the computation are being executed in different processes, and thus which parts of the computation could be schedule by the OS kernel on different CPU cores.
+For \#2, think about how the computation unfolds, and in particular, what parts of the computation are being executed in different processes, and thus which parts of the computation could be scheduled by the OS kernel in parallel on different CPU cores.
 We don't expect a completely rigorous and in-depth explanation, but we *would* like you to give an intuitive explanation for the results that you observed.